deatrich/doc-with-pandoc-markdown/overview.md

 We start by setting up your workspace.
 We install Pandoc, as well as my favourite editor (or your favourite editor) and a few PDF viewers.
-Other viewers like Firefox and LibreOffice are typically already installed, but I point out some issues you might encounter and how to fix them.
+Other viewers like Firefox and LibreOffice are typically already installed.

 Though spell checking is primitive, we take a look at *aspell*, and I show how to install the needed Lua filters and how to use them.

-Then we pull this project's files from *github.com* and install them into your home directory.
+Then we pull the files from this project and from the 'console syntax' project on *github.com* and install them into your home directory.
+We also test the installation by running 'make' on the initial generated project.

 I give a quick overview of the purpose of the provided tools and files.

-(!!
-I need to add a short 'get-started' example)

-The final section of this guide is an outline of Markdown elements.
+The final section of this guide is an outline of Markdown elements so that you have a quick start on common Markdown elements.